kaityo256/stopwatch/README.md

 We want to measure the elapsed time for a function which is called many times.
 But the function is sometimes inlined, and `perf` cannot capture the function.
 This library allows you to measure the time of such inlined funciton.
+It is also possible to measure a part of some function.

 ## Reference